How to Track Facebook Ads in Google Analytics 4: An Overview

 Measure CPO and ROAS in GA4

-To start tracking Facebook advertising campaigns in Google Analytics 4, you have to ensure that your website has a GA4 or GTM tracking code on each page you want to track.
-Also, you need to have administrator permissions to conduct all required Google Analytics 4 activities.
+To start tracking campaigns on Facebook in Google Analytics 4, you have to ensure that your website has a GA4 or GTM tracking code on each page you want to track.
+Also, you need to have administrator permissions to access your site and conduct all required Google Analytics 4 activities.

 Also, you need to prepare an advertising campaign on Facebook and set it up especially for GA4:

-UTM tags are the key to working with different types of advertising campaigns on Facebook.
-If you create your UTM tags correctly, the data will be marked properly and you’ll get the reports you want.
+UTM tags are the key to working with different types of campaigns on a platform or Facebook.
+If you create your UTM tags correctly, the data will be marked properly, and you'll get the reports you want.

 Here's an example of a table you should create:

-Identifies the traffic source, such as a website or advertising system.
-Example: utm_source=facebook
+Source: Identifies the traffic source, such as a website, social media traffic, or advertising system.

-Identifies the type of marketing medium, such as email or cpc.
-Example: utm_medium=cpc
+Medium: Identifies the type of marketing medium, such as email or cpc

-A unique identifier for a campaign (Campaign ID) that is required for GA4 data import.
-Example: utm_id=facebook_123abc
+UTM ID: A unique identifier for a campaign (Campaign ID) that is required for GA4 data import

 Important!
 If you are planning to import non-Google advertising cost data to Google Analytics 4, you need to add the utm_id (campaign identifier) parameter to the links in your ads.

-There are also optional parameters that can be added to links as desired:
+There are also optional UTM parameters that can be added to links as desired:

-Differentiates between links or ads that point to the same URL from the same source, medium, and campaign.
-Example: utm_content=banner
+Content: Differentiates between links or ads that point to the same URL from the same source, medium, and campaign.

-• The medium for a Facebook campaign may be “cpc” if it’s a paid promo or “social” if it’s Facebook organic.
+2. The medium for a may be “cpc” if it's a paid promo or “social” if it's Facebook organic.

-• The name of the campaign you should choose for yourself.
-But keep in mind that URLs are case sensitive and you might not remember what “2023promo” means!
+3. The name of the campaign you should choose for yourself.
+But keep in mind that URLs are case-sensitive, and you might not remember what “2023promo” means!
 So pay attention to ad campaigns names.

 Once you've determined your source, medium, and campaign, it's time to add the UTM tags to your campaign links.
 You can do this manually by adding the parameters to the end of your URLs, or you can use a UTM builder tool to create the URLs for you.